Our Team

 Joined Nora in 2020

-I’m from Buenos Aires, Argentina.
 I taught Spanish as a second language in the DMV area from 2006 until 2016.
 In 2016, I moved to Mexico City to teach Spanish to U.S. Foreign Service Diplomats and have recently returned to D.C.
 What I love the most about teaching, after many years of doing so, is to learn alongside my students.
 Apart from the passion I have to share my language and culture, music is also one of my favorite pastimes and since I believe it is another great way of communication I like to incorporate it into my classroom.

 Administration